-The birth of a baby is a joyous event, and we all hope our babies are delivered by competent doctors and caring nurses.
+The birth of a baby is a joyous event, and we all hope competent doctors and caring nurses deliver our babies.
 Unfortunately, that isn’t always what happens.
-Delivering a baby is difficult even in the best of circumstances.
+Delivering a baby is difficult, even in the best of circumstances.
 Sometimes doctors must make hard choices during the delivery for the best interests of the baby and the mother.

 If a birth injury is due to a medical professional’s negligence or carelessness during the delivery, the baby may face a lifetime of complications.

-If you believe your child’s birth injury was due to negligence during delivery, you have a right to seek compensation on behalf of the pain and suffering your baby endured.
+If you believe your child’s birth injury was due to negligence during delivery, you can seek compensation for your baby’s pain and suffering.

 Proving that medical malpractice caused a birth injury may require the assistance of skilled legal professionals who understand what can happen during the birth and the distinction between negligence and necessity.
 At Harris Keenan & Goldfarb, our attorneys have that specialized ability.
 Call us at 800-724-6529 for a confidential consultation on your case.

 Sometimes birth injuries are due to congenital issues the baby has before birth.
 In other cases, mishandling during birth can cause or aggravate these conditions.
 During delivery, the baby is cut off from the support of the placenta for blood and oxygen but hasn’t yet exited the birth canal to breathe on its own.
 This interval is when most serious injuries occur.

 - Hypoxia.
 A medical term for “lack of oxygen,” hypoxia happens when the umbilical cord is pinched or trapped during the delivery.
 This condition is believed to cause other birth injuries.